Bioconductor/bioconductor.org/content/help/newsletters/2016_January.md

 Other packages have nothing to do with where a gene is found and are therefore not related to a genome build, e.g., the `OrgDb` family.
-These packages can be thought of as encapsulating all information we have about the genes of a given organism on a given date, knowing that it became obsolete at least in part the very next week.
-Such information as RefSeq, GenBank, or UniGene ID, representing provisional transcripts.
-These are a work in progress of a jumble of submitted (and predicted) provisional transcript slowing being collapsed from a group of hypothetical gene-like sequences into a smaller set of transcritps or DNA sequences that we belive are 'real'.
+These packages can be thought of as encapsulating all information we have about the genes of a given organism on a given date, knowing that it can become obsolete, at least in part, the very next week.
+They contain such information as RefSeq, GenBank, or UniGene IDs which represent provisional transcripts.
+These are a work in progress and constantly being updated and modified based on public submissions.

-The NCBI databases are a hierarchy of sorts, where people submit sequences that they think were expressed in a particular species.
-These sequences come from lots of different groups, and start out as sort of provisional transcripts at NCBI or Ensembl.
-As evidence accrues for a particular sequence being real (more people find the same thing), all the provisional transcripts get collapsed into a single sequence, and are given a RefSeq or GenBank ID (or maybe both).
-Then if a set of RefSeq or GenBank transcripts appear to be variants from a single locus, they might be collapsed into a single UniGene ID.
-But the general idea is that a jumble of submitted (and predicted) transcripts are slowly collapsed from a bunch of hypothetical gene like sequences, into a smaller set of transcripts or DNA sequences that we think are 'for real'.

-This collapsing process goes on all the time.
-In addition, they are constantly finding duplicates in RefSeq or Gene or whatever, and they deprecate one of the IDs in favor of the other.
-RefSeq and GenBank have weekly releases, so this is a fast-moving target.
+_Bioconductor_ updates these packages every 6 months at realse time.
+The `AnnotationForge` package offers functions to build your own `OrgDb` (or other package) if you want something more current.

 ### Common tasks